CYS Indoor Travel Coach ApplicationTo view the document please Click here.

 Joseph Ingram – Senior House League Director

-CYS House League Soccer is a Headband friendly ClubThere has been some inconsistency (in recent years) from CYS House League Referees regarding Headbands i.e. at the start of a game some referees will ask players to remove headbands while others say nothing ? further some referees stating FIFA and OSA rules prohibit headbands other saying it was ok.
+CYS House League Soccer is a Headband friendly ClubThere has been some inconsistency (in recent years) from CYS House League Referees regarding Headbands i.e. at the start of a game some referees will ask players to remove headbands while others say nothing.
+Further more, some referees stating FIFA and OSA rules prohibit headbands other saying it was ok.

 CYS with CYS Head Referee John Barrie has informed all House League Referees and that headbands are permissible (1 inch width maximum)